ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

 The following steps outline a validated process.
 Many different configurations work.
 {: note}

-1. From VMware Customer Connect, download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the vCenter Server.
+1. Download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the vCenter Server.

    Entitlements are not required for the VMware Cloud Director Availability On-premises Appliance.
 For more information, see [VMware Cloud Director Availability 4.7.1 Provider Appliance](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Cloud%20Director%20Availability&displayGroup=Standard&release=4.7.1&os=&servicePk=203331&language=EN). {: external}
    {: note}